bens4lsu/theskinny-publish/Content/blog2/mailbag-iv.md

 Here we go...
 <blockquote>I added your site "theskinnyonbenny.com" to a site ring for greymatter users.
 If you do not want to be in it just let me know and I will take your site out of it.<br><br>have a great day<br>Jim F. </blockquote>

 Man, links from strangers are awesome.
-Back atcha:  http://jdfitz.com  (2024 update: domain is now for sale.
-Shame.)
+Back atcha:  http://jdfitz.com

+<h3>(2024 update: domain is now for sale.
+Shame.)</h3>

 My dad recently went to Nepal.
 He sent this dispatch.
 I know it's long, but I thought it was a good read.